How Much Does Rainwater Harvesting Cost?

 How Much Does a Rainwater Harvesting System Cost?

 The cost of a rainwater harvesting system varies based on how sophisticated it is.
-A plastic 55-gallon barrel, for example, costs around $100, according to The Home Depot.
+A basic rain barrel costs between $120 and $160 (CAD 160 and CAD 215), according to Fixr.
 Simply putting one outside during rain to collect the water would be the cheapest option.

 How Much Does a Water Storage System Cost?

-Smaller tanks and bladders can be found in the $150-to-$300 range for something equivalent to a barrel meant for longer storage.
-But larger and more permanent solutions will run in excess of $1,300, depending on size and whether you need to connect pumps and other plumbing-type accessories.
+Smaller tanks and bladders start from around $120 (CAD 160) for something equivalent to a barrel meant for longer storage.
+But larger and more permanent solutions could cost as much as $6,000 (CAD 8,100), depending on size and whether you need to connect pumps and other plumbing-type accessories.

 Are Rainwater Harvesting Systems Worth It?